Programmes and Regulations

 ii) Degree

-The candidates shall have subsequently undergone the prescribed programme of study in Holy Cross College affiliated to the Manonmaniam Sundaranar University for a period of not less than two academic years comprising four semesters, passed the examinations prescribed and fulfilled such conditions as have been prescribed thereof.
+The candidates shall have subsequently undergone the prescribed Programme of study in Holy Cross College (Autonomous) affiliated to the Manonmaniam Sundaranar University for a period of not less than two academic years comprising four semesters, passed the examinations prescribed and fulfilled such conditions as have been prescribed there of.

 2. Duration